 If you accidentally spoil your ballot paper, you may request for another one from the voting official.
 You have to return the spoiled ballot which the official will have to mark spoiled.
 It will be placed in a special envelope for spoiled ballots.

 After you have made your choices, you need to place your ballot in a secrecy sleeve.
 The Election Official will insert it into the voting machine.
 The machine will scan it if it is valid.
 A ballot is not valid if there are too many candidates chosen or if you left it blank.
-If this happens, the voter is given the chance to vote again.
-If the ballot is valid, the machine will count your vote.
+When this happens, the voter is given the chance to vote again.
+On the other hand, if the ballot is valid, the machine will count your vote.

 We'd love to hear from you!